BlkLeg/sunnylabx/COPILOT_INSTRUCTIONS.md

 - Registered domains: thousandsunny.win thousandsunny.info sunnyserverx.site | all managed via Cloudflare
 - Resource limits will be applied to all services respectively to ensure neither of the nodes are overwhelmed.

-## Media Locations for the ThousandSunny
+## Media Locations for the ThousandSunny - Node #1 - EACH HAVE DATA PRESENT!
+BE CAREFUL WITH OPERATIONS
+# TV Directories
+- /mnt/hdd-1/TV Shows
+- /mnt/hdd-2/tv-2
+- /mnt/hdd-3/tv-3
+- /mnt/hdd-4/tv
+# Movie Directories
+- /mnt/hdd-1/Movies
+- /mnt/hdd-2/movies-2
+- /mnt/hdd-3/moviess-3
+- /mnt/hdd-4/movies

+# Previous Immich folder - Careful!
+There is data in here!
+- /mnt/hdd-3/immich